jtoman/uw-plse.github.io/sp14-types/index.md

-x% Reading Group in Categorical Models for Type Theories
+% Reading Group in Categorical Models for Type Theories

 ## Spring 2014